 Gary Taubes, is a Robert Wood Johnson Foundation independent investigator in healthy policy, and the author of "Why We Get Fat".

 The related video that you can watch from the article link was filmed on May 26, 2009, by Robert Lustig, MD who gave a lecture, called "Sugar: The Bitter Truth".
-The video was posted on YouTube, in July 2010, and as of April 23, 2011, the 90 minute video has been viewed 1,086,913 times!!
+The video was posted on YouTube, in July 2010, and as of October 11, 2022, the video has been viewed over 22 million times!!

 Here is the video summary from YouTube: Robert H. Lustig, MD, UCSF Professor of Pediatrics in the Division of Endocrinology, explores the damage caused by sugary foods.
 He argues that fructose (too much) and fiber (not enough) appear to be cornerstones of the obesity epidemic through their effects on insulin.